 Best things to do in Cambridge

-What it is?
+What is it?
 The national pastime of Cambridge and one of the best ways to see the city.
 And the good news is you don’t even need to work your own arm muscles.

 Why go?
 To get within sniffing distance of Cambridge and not go punting is like going to Pisa and not seeing the leaning tower.
-The brave and the skilled do the stick-bit themselves, but if you’re a first-timer book in to have someone else navigate the river Cam for you.
+The brave and the skilled do the stick-bit themselves, but if you’re a first-timer book a gondolier-like guide to navigate the River Cam for you.

-What it is?
+What is it?
 Some 40 acres of gorgeously green (and pink and yellow and red…) botanic gardens owned by Cambridge University, where you can earnestly study horticulture or snooze on the lawn.

 Why go?
-Cambridge’s botanical gardens are an Arcadian paradise hidden behind a fairly non-descript entrance at the station end of town.
+Cambridge’s botanic gardens are an Arcadian paradise hidden behind a fairly nondescript entrance at the station end of town.
 What sets them apart from other city gardens is the woodland vibe.
 Lose yourself in a maze of lush foliage and leave all your troubles behind.

-What it is?
-Cambridge is well know for its sheer barrage of bikes.
+What is it?
+Cambridge is well known for its sheer barrage of bikes.
 Because of this, the city is well set-up for riders and locals on foot are used to dodging wayward wheels.

 Why go?
 Given its modest size, Cambridge is best navigated by bike.
 There are loads of places to hire them from and you can lock them just about anywhere.
-Some people don't even lock them up, as the city is safe, but we wouldn't advise this.
 While there are plenty of cycle lanes, you’ll notice that many locals go rogue and ride on the pavements.
 Cambridge really is a cyclist’s paradise.

-What it is?
-Lovely village pub to refuel at after a walk (or punt) along the river to Grantchester.
+What is it?
+A lovely village pub to refuel at after a walk (or punt) along the river to Grantchester.
 Make the most of the fresh air in their extensive garden.

 Why go?
 Cambridge is blessed by beautiful surrounding countryside.
 One of the easiest ways to get a taste of this is with a short walk to nearby Grantchester.
 A pint in the garden at the Green Man pub is one of the best ways to reward yourself for the exercise.

-What it is?
-Cambridge’s famous art and antiquities museum where you can marvel at objects from across the globe, old and new.
+What is it?
+Cambridge’s first-rate art and antiquities museum where you can marvel at objects from around the world.

 Why go?
-The Fitzwilliam is owned by Cambridge University and, like Oxford’s Ashmoleon, is a treasure chest of a museum.
-Unlike the supersized British Museum in London, the Fitzwilliam is home to enough different things to make you marvel, but not enough to give you brain-overload.
-Plus it’s free to get into.
+The Fitzwilliam is owned by Cambridge University and, like Oxford’s Ashmolean, is a treasure chest of a museum.
+Unlike the supersized British Museum in London, the Fitzwilliam is home to enough diverse trinkets, ornaments and paintings to make you marvel, but not enough to give you brain-overload.
+Plus, it’s free entry.

-What it is?
+What is it?
 Sure, it’s a bookshop, but what a bookshop!
 It’s a palace of literature.

-What it is?
+What is it?
 A very large and bizarre clock designed to make you fear the incessant ticking away of each moment on earth.
 Just don’t head here if you actually need to know the time.